3.1 Monitoring of Student Progress

 The maximum academic period for completion of a specific named Master’s degree programme is nine years from commencement.

-Full-time undergraduate students will normally take 60 credits, per semester, but can also take a further 10 credits of PDM modules (70 credits).
-However, students who meet the minimum progress requirements and any necessary prerequisites will be permitted to take up to 80 credits, at their own risk.
-If they choose to take this option then any credit taken over and above 60 credits/10 credits of PDM (70 credits) will be charged in 2014/15.
-From 2015/16 any credit taken above 60 credits will be charged.
+Full-time undergraduate students will normally take 60 credits, per semester.
+However, students are permitted to take up to 80 credits (normally to make up a credit shortfall), at their own risk.
+If they choose to take this option then any credit taken over and above 60 credits will be charged.

-Although there is no minimum credit load for part-time students, they are not permitted to take modules worth more than 50 SCQF credits (or 2.5 modules) in any one semester.
-For students undertaking the Summer Academic Programme, approval is required from the Student Programmes Team if they wish to take more than 30 credits (1.5 modules).
+Although there is no minimum credit load for part-time students, they are not permitted to take modules worth more than 40 SCQF credits in any one semester.

 Prior to module registration each semester, all part-time students are encouraged to discuss their study plans with an adviser of studies.
-Students should access advice from School advisory teams.
+Students should access advice from Faculty advisory teams.

 All students can view their own academic records from on or off campus via the Student Portal.
 (They will need their user name and password which they can obtain from the Information Centre in the Library or by phoning (01786) 467250.